 nbn™ Fibre to the Node (FTTN) or Basement (FTTB) or Curb (FTTC) uses a mix of fibre-optic cables and existing copper infrastructure to connect you to the Internet.
 FTTN involves running fibre-optic cables to your neighbourhood node and using existing copper wires to connect your home.
 FTTB runs fibre all the way to the basement of an apartment building and uses the existing in-building copper wires to connect your apartment.
 FTTC involves running fibre-optic cables to your street curb and using existing copper wires to connect your home.

 What is nbn™ Fixed Wireless?

 Sometimes nbn™ Fibre can’t be connected to a home and the final leg of the nbn™ journey is wireless.
-A fibre-optic cable is run to a local transmission tower and then a wireless signal is aimed at an antenna fitted to your roof. nbn™ Fixed Wireless delivers a more stable service than mobile broadband. nbn™ Fixed Wireless is built to service a predictable number of users, who are not changing location.
+A fibre-optic cable is run to a local transmission tower and then a wireless signal is aimed at an antenna fitted to your roof. nbn™ Fixed Wireless delivers a more stable service than mobile broadband and is currently limited by the NBN Co Ltd to a maximum download speed of 50 Mbps. nbn™ Fixed Wireless is built to service a predictable number of users, who are not changing location.
 With broadband over a mobile network, the number of users is unpredictable.